mtszkarbowiak/ktl/README.md

 - [x] `HeapAlloc` - Standard allocator for dynamic memory.
 - [ ] `PolymorphicAlloc` - Allocator that can use other allocators as backups.
-- [x] `InlinedAlloc` - Psuedo-allocator for stack-allocated objects and more.
+- [x] `InlinedAlloc` - Pseudo-allocator for stack-allocated objects and more.
 - [ ] `BumpAlloc` - Fast allocator for temporary memory.
 - [ ] `BumpConcurrentAlloc` - Thread-safe version of `BumpAlloc`.
 - [ ] `PoolAlloc` - Allocator for fixed-size objects.